futape/gustav/Reading-source-content.md

-The source content is read by getting the content of the source file and stripping away the GvBlock definition.
-Only the first linebreak (`\r\n`, `\n` or `\r`) following the GvBlock is removed.
+The [source content](Source-content) is read by getting the content of the [source file](Source-files) and stripping away the [GvBlock definition](GvBlock-definition).
+Only the first linebreak following the [GvBlock](GvBlock) is removed.
 Any linebreaks following on that remain.
-If the source file is a PHP source file, the file is executed as a PHP script and the printed text is used as source content.
+If the source file is a [PHP source file](PHP-source-files), the file is executed as a PHP script and the printed text is used as source content.